Set up and use sales tax in QuickBooks Online

 Step 6: Check how much you owe and why

-Get a detailed look at the taxes you owe and why you owe them.
+Get a detailed look at the sales tax you owe and why you owe it.
 This helps you make sure everything is accurate before you file and pay your sales tax return.

-Learn how to run the GST/HST Detail report to view your sales tax info anytime.
+Learn how to run the Taxable Sales Summary report to view your sales tax info anytime.

 Step 7: File your sales tax return

-QuickBooks Online tracks your payment due dates in one place so you can avoid late returns and extra fees.
-Once it's time to file, review what you owe to make sure everything is accurate.
-Then, you can e-file on your tax agency's website or send your return by mail.
+QuickBooks tracks your payment due dates in one place so you can avoid late returns and penalties.
+Once it’s time to file, review what you owe to make sure everything is accurate.
 After you file, you can track your new sales tax payment in QuickBooks to keep your records up to date.

-Learn how to file your sales tax return and record your tax payment.
+Learn how to file your sales tax return and record your sales tax payment.

 Sign in now for personalized help